jjindrich/jjazure-training-az900/README.md

 ### Deploy Windows jump server

+This Windows jump server will be our workstation for next steps in this lab.

 Deploy new Windows Server 2019 as workstation

 - use Azure portal - create new server with public IP address